Skip to content ↓

 Opportunities to Develop Spirituality

-Opportunities for spiritual development are either presented or naturally arise and are promoted in all aspects of the curriculum and school life, as the children become actively engaged in an enquiry based curriculum and collective worship.
+Opportunities for spiritual development are either presented or naturally arise and are promoted in all aspects of the curriculum and school life, as the children become actively engaged in our curriculum and collective worship.
 This provides a wide range of experiential learning opportunities that enables the children to question, consider, reflect and respond, whilst also considering their own values, beliefs and feelings and those of others, with whom they are working alongside or with.
-See attached document.
+Please read our 'Developing Spirituality' document.

-A programme of daily assemblies helps to promote pupils’ spiritual, moral, social and cultural development, and provide clear guidance on what is right and what is wrong.
-Our Worship Coordinator plans assemblies that provide opportunities to worship as a whole school, within phases and within classes.
-At the end of the school day on a Friday an Assembly of Celebration is held by the headteacher.
+A programme of Collective Worship helps to promote pupils’ spiritual, moral, social and cultural development, and provide clear guidance on what is right and what is wrong.
+Our Worship Lead plans collective worship that provide opportunities to worship as a whole school, within phases and within classes.
+At the end of the school day on a Friday, a worship celebration is held by the head of school.

 Homework